-In addition, in late October 2018, fighting between Taliban and a Hazara former Afghan Local Police commander, against whom there is an outstanding arrest warrant, led to displacement of many Hazara families in Khas Uruzgan district of Uruzgan province.60 Shortly after, Taliban began offensive operations in the nearby Jaghuri and Malestan districts of Ghazni province, significant parts of which are populated by members of the Hazara ethnic group.
+In addition, in late October 2018, fighting between Taliban and a Hazara former Afghan Local Police commander, against whom there is an outstanding arrest warrant, led to displacement of many Hazara families in Khas Uruzgan district of Uruzgan province.
+Shortly after, Taliban began offensive operations in the nearby Malestan and Jaghuri districts of Ghazni province.

 In both Malestan and Jaghuri districts, hostilities ended by 19 November after large-scale operations by Pro-Government Forces.
 Following initial reports of high numbers of civilian casualties, UNAMA verified 26 civilian casualties (20 deaths and 6 injured) in Jaghuri district and 11 (four deaths and seven injured) in Malestan district, all caused by the Taliban during the period of the offensive.
 Civilian casualties included those who had resisted against the Taliban using their homes, those perceived as pro-Government by the Taliban, and those who were escaping from the areas under attack.
-UNAMA determined that dozens of additional persons reported by sources as potential civilian casualties had likely lost civilian status due to direct participation in hostilities.61
+UNAMA determined that dozens of additional persons reported by sources as potential civilian casualties had likely lost civilian status due to direct participation in hostilities.

-UNAMA also documented Taliban setting fire to an ambulance and abducting medical clinic staff, and recorded damage to at least two mosques and 40 civilian homes.62 In both districts, schools remained closed during the fighting, resulting in postponement of national examinations.
-Taliban reacted to concerns of ethnic motivations for the offensives in a public statement issued on 7 November, stating it was actively targeting the Afghan national security forces, Government officials and persons taking up arms, but not civilians based on "specific race, ethnicity or sect."63
+UNAMA also documented Taliban setting fire to an ambulance and abducting medical clinic staff, and recorded damage to at least two mosques and 40 civilian homes.
+In both districts, schools remained closed during the fighting, resulting in postponement of national examinations.
+Taliban reacted to concerns of ethnic motivations for the offensives in a public statement issued on 7 November, stating it was actively targeting the Afghan national security forces, Government officials and persons taking up arms, but not civilians based on "specific race, ethnicity or sect."